delb-xml/test-corpus-ELTeC-fra-ext1/Scripts/README.md

  cd ~/Public/ELTeC-fra-ext
  saxon -s:../romandixneuf/master -o:R19 Scripts/cligstoeltec.xsl`
 ~~~~
-- validate each resulting file against the schema `eltec-1.rng` (also quite a few ways: my preferred method is to make a driver file (which can then be tweaked to suppress invalid files temporarily) like that in `R19/fulldriver.tei`  (the script `makeDriver.py` generates this file, which can be validated against the ELTeC schema `eltec-repo.rng` (the TEI corpus header this generates doesn't have a profileDesc which the validation then complains about but I just ignore it)
+- validate each resulting file against the schema `eltec-1.rng` (also quite a few ways: my preferred method is to make a driver file (which can then be tweaked to suppress invalid files temporarily) like that in `R19/fulldriver.tei`  (the script `makeDriver.py` generates this file, which can be validated against the ELTeC schema `eltec-repo.rng` (the TEI corpus header generated doesn't have a profileDesc which the validator then complains about but I just ignore it)

 Alternatively, the python script `cligsConv.py` will step through the source directory, correcting and then validating it, one file at a time.
 But this will stop as soon as it finds an invalid file and I haven't the python skills to make it soldier on.